angrykoala/wendigo/README.md

 ```

 **postBody(expected)**
-Filters requests by post body, the body can be a String, Object or regex.
+Filter requests by post body, the body can be a String, Object or regex.

 ```js
 // Filters all DELETE requests made to with json body await browser.filter.url(/api/).method("DELETE").body({id: 5}).requests;
 ```

+**pending()**
+Filter requests by pending (response not retrieved).

 **responseBody(expected)**
 Filters requests by response body, the body can be a String, Object or regex.